Camping And Hiking In Grizzly Country: Everything You Need to Know

 Going to Yellowstone, the Tetons, or the Wind River Range?
 Maybe on a Wildland Trekking hiking trip?
 The Greater Yellowstone Region is a pristine wilderness paradise — one of nature’s finest works in the lower 48.
 The region’s nearly 20 million acres envelops everything that compels a person to explore the outdoors.
 Rolling ridgelines, wildflower-filled meadows, dense forests, unpredictable weather.

 And wildlife.
 Lots and lots of wildlife.

-That doesn’t mean they aren’t there.
-Maybe they saw (most likely smelled) you first.
+Thousands of people backpack in Yellowstone every year.
+Most never see a bear.
+However, that doesn’t mean they aren’t there.
+Maybe they saw (or most likely smelled) you first.

-While black bears in Yellowstone are indeed an issue pertaining to food theft and the very rare aggressive act toward humans, it’s the brown bear, or grizzly, that commands our rapt attention when traveling in the wild depths of Yellowstone.
+While black bears in Yellowstone create their fair share of issues — mostly food theft but also rare aggressive acts toward humans — it’s the grizzly bear that commands our rapt attention when traveling in the wild depths of Yellowstone.

 Camping With Bears

 In order to fully appreciate what a wild place like Yellowstone offers us, we need to abide by some simple but critical backcountry rules when it comes to camping with bears.

 Paws down, the most important rules to follow when backpacking in grizzly country involve food handling.

 Grizzlies have incredible senses of smell.
 So, when camping bear country, we store all of our food downwind and ample distance from our tents, at least 100 yards.
 For food storage, you have two options: